Monitoring epileptic seizures with an implantable device

 The research

-The technology is based on research in neuroscience and electrical engineering from a team led by Professor Mark Cook.
-He heads the University of Melbourne’s Graeme Clark Institute for Biomedical Engineering and is also a clinician at St Vincent’s Hospital Melbourne.
+The technology is based on research in neuroscience and electrical engineering from a team led by the University of Melbourne’s Professor Mark Cook.
+He is also a clinician at St Vincent’s Hospital Melbourne, where he is the Sir John Eccles Chair of Medicine and Director of Clinical Neurosciences.

-Early work by this research team found evidence of seizure cycles – an increased likelihood of experiencing a seizure at a particular time of day, week or month.
-In their study, 86 per cent of people with epilepsy had seizures that followed at least one significant cycle.
+In the study, 86 per cent of people with epilepsy had seizures that followed at least one significant cycle.
 For example, 83 per cent of people had a daily (circadian) cycle, while 23 per cent had a weekly cycle.

 Technology development history